-- sine wave of a frequency you can specify

-- an impulse

-- a periodic train of impulses, whose fundamental frequency you can specify

-- a sawtooth wave, whose fundamental frequency you can specify

-- white noise

-- a chirp, which is a sine wave that sweeps a range of frequencies quickly

-- open an arbitrary way file
+- Sine wave of a frequency you can specify sine wave of a frequency you can specify - 🗕 an impulse - a periodic train of impulses, whose fundamental frequency you can specify - a sawtooth wave, whose fundamental frequency you can specify - 👐 white noise - a chirp, which is a sine wave that sweeps a range of frequencies quickly - open an arbitrary wav file a cascade of three resonances (3 resonators in a row) which mimic the frequency response of the vocal tract.
+You can specify all three resonant frequencies.